QuentinRougemont/abc_inferences/README.md

 # abc_inferences

+# To DO:

+* update scripts for model choice
+* add 3- and 4- pops pipelines
+* remove unnecessary scripts

 # Purpose
 whole pipeline to perform [coalescent](http://www.nature.com/nrg/journal/v3/n5/full/nrg795.html) simulations and  [abc](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1002803) inferences

-This pipeline was used to reconstruct the demographic history of Atlantic salmon *salmo salar*.
+This pipeline was used to reconstruct the demographic history of Atlantic salmon *salmo salar* but workds for any SNPs/sequence data to perform demographic modelling.

-I also provide additional script to reproduce major analysis from the paper about "reconstructing the history of Atlantic salmon *salmo salar* using ABC" now publish in Evolution and [available in early view](https://onlinelibrary.wiley.com/doi/epdf/10.1111/evo.13486)
+I also provide additional script to reproduce major analysis from the paper about "reconstructing the history of Atlantic salmon *salmo salar* using ABC" now publish in Evolution and [available here](https://onlinelibrary.wiley.com/doi/epdf/10.1111/evo.13486)

 ## major steps: